From: Thursday, November 23, 2023

 - This year’s route is the following: Plaza Colón (next to the Gardens of Discovery) – C/ Serrano – Plaza de la Independencia – Plaza de Cibeles – C/ Alcalá – Gran Vía – C/ de los Reyes – C/ Maestro Guerrero – C/ San Leonardo – Plaza de España – C/ Gran Vía – C/ Alcalá – Plaza de Cibeles – Plaza de la Independencia – C/Alcalá – C/ Velázquez – C/ Ortega y Gasset – C/ Serrano until the corner of C/ Goya.

-The following hotels are currently trending with our readers.
-All are close to the city’s top attractions:
+The following hotels are all are close to the city’s top attractions and gay bars

 Most of the gay bars in Madrid are located in Chueca, the city’s gay village and epicentre of all Spanish gay life.
 Hotels here fill up fast, so book well in advance, especially for key events.

 Book with confidence.
 Get the best Prices from our partner Booking.com

 We have chosen hotels in Madrid that keep you close to all the shops,restaurants & bars

 A look at the lights you can expect this year.

 Book with confidence.
 Get the best Prices from our partner Expedia